It is arguably South Yarra’s best development site, but most locals wouldn’t realise it was there.

-The proposal (pictured top, left and bottom) will include 1000 square metres of retail space, 850 sqm of food and beverage area and 650 sqm of offices.
+The proposal will include 1000 square metres of retail space, 850 sqm of food and beverage area and 650 sqm of offices.

 Bruce Henderson Architects has penned the project.
 This firm’s offices are built into the former South Yarra Post Office, next door to the HTRC proposal.